hackbrightacademy/explore-python/contents/basics-1.rst

 Calling Functions
 -----------------

-The act of using a function is known as making a function `call`; in other words, when you use a function, you're `calling` the function.
+Earlier, you learned that the act of using a function is known as making a function `call`; in other words, when you use a function, you're `calling` the function.

 The syntax for calling functions in Python is very similar to other languages.
 To make a function call, you write the function's name and add a pair of parentheses.
 The parentheses tells Python that it should go ahead and make the function *go*.
 If a function requires inputs, you add them *inside* the parentheses.
-A function's inputs are known as its `arguments`.
+A function's inputs are known as its :term:`arguments`.
 With this new vocabulary in mind, let's examine the program we've been dissecting again.

 .. playground::
   :show_output: